aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 - Opera has no long-running script limit and will continue to execute JavaScript code until it has finished, though, due to Opera's architecture, this will not cause system instability while the execution is completed.

 #### 1.2 How Long Is Too Long?

+To create a good user experience, a script should be executed as fast as possible.
+Brendan Eich, creator of JavaScript, is quoted as having once said, "[JavaScript] that executes in whole seconds is probably doing something wrong...".
+So what is an appropriate amount of time to execute a script?

+**100 milliseconds**